bmwadforth/bleedr/README.md

 # Writers
 ## JSON Writer
 You can pass an argument to bleedr that turns on JSON output.
 You must also pass in a parameter that specifies where to save the .json output.
+You will notice the protocol property is an integer.
+See: https://github.com/fntmx/bleedr/blob/master/include/types.h for the enumerations that map the enum value to protocols (TCP, UDP, Ethernet, WiFi, etc.).

 The JSON looks like so:
 ```json
 {
   "data": [